Generic Maximum-Valence Model for Fluid Polyamorphism

 The phenomenon of liquid polyamorphism can be understood through the interconversion of the two alternative molecular or supramolecular states via a reversible reaction \cite{Anisimov2018,Longo2021,Caupin2021}.
 While for some polyamorphic systems, like supercooled water, this approach is still being debated, there are substances (such as hydrogen, sulfur, phosphorous, and liquid carbon) where liquid-liquid phase separation is indeed induced by a chemical reaction.
 For example, it was recently discovered that high-density sulfur, well above the liquid-gas critical pressure (in the range from $0.5$ to $\SI{2.0}{\giga\pascal}$), exhibits a LLPT indicated by a discontinuity in density from a low-density-liquid (LDL) monomer-rich phase to a high-density-liquid (HDL) polymer-rich phase \cite{Henry2020}.
 This liquid-liquid transition is found in a polymerized state of sulfur (observed above $\SI{160}{\degreeCelsius}$ at ambient pressure \cite{Sauer_Lambda_1967,Bellissent_Sulfur_1994,Kozhevnikov_Sulfur_2004,Tobolsky_Sulfur_1959,Tobolsky_Selenium_1960}).
 Another liquid-liquid transition accompanied by a reaction has been observed in hydrogen at extremely high-pressures (above \SI{325}{\giga\pascal} at ambient temperature \cite{Simpson_H_2016}), in which liquid-molecular hydrogen (dimers) dissociates into atomistic-metallic hydrogen \cite{Morales_H_2010,Zaghoo_H_2016}.

 In this work, motivated by the recent discoveries of the LLPT in hydrogen \cite{Simpson_H_2016}, and continuing our previous work on the maximal valence model for sulfur \cite{Shumovskyi2022}, we propose a simple generic model to describe liquid polyamorphism in a variety of chemically-reacting fluids.
 The model combines the ideas of two-state thermodynamics \cite{Anisimov2018,Holten2001} with the maximum-valence approach \cite{Zaccarelli2005,Debenedetti,Debenedetti2}, in which atoms may form covalent bonds via a reversible reaction, changing their state according to their bond number.
 By mimicking the valence structure by maximum bond number, $z$, our model predicts the LLPT in systems with dimerization ($z=1$), polymerization ($z=2$), and gelation ($z>2$).
 We show that when the atoms with maximal valence repel atoms with any valence, phase separation is coupled to dimerization ($z=1$), polymerization ($z=2$), and gelation ($z>2$), thus generating the LLPT in polyamorphic substances.
+The key difference of this paper and the previously published one\cite{Shumovskyi2022} is that here we investigate the case of \textit{repulsion} between atoms with the maximum valence z and any other atoms which causes the segregation of the atoms with the maximum valence into the \textit{low} density phase; while in the previous paper in which we have attempted to model sulfur we investigate the case of \textit{attraction} of the atoms of maximal valence $(z=2)$ to each other which causes segregation of the polymerized atoms into the \textit{high} density phase.
+Thus we have two classes of maximal valence models - one with attraction and another with repulsion, which drastically differ from each other.
+The models with repulsion studied here do have a density anomaly region with negative heat expansion coefficient $\alpha_P<0$, while the models with attraction do not.